 Okay, one more before and after, although I think by now you get the idea.

 The previous shelves were not doing the job.
 I built better storage in other parts of the shed, and turned this into a little nook to hold garden signs, garden tags, twine, hand spades, and more.

 Everything in this shed was placed strategically.
 Not only does the little shelf you see here offers quick access to frequently used gardening items, but offers a spot to hang up my jacket and sit to change my shoes right near the front opening of the shed.

 This lovely black and gold bench is just one of the cozy pieces of furniture from HomePop in my shed!
 The soft sherpa accent chairs that compose the seating area in the she-shed are also from HomePop!

 Can You Have Too Many Shed Entrances?

 There are three entrances to the shed because each one leads to something different and has a different purpose.
-The front has two large doors that swing open to drive a tractor in, I added the French doors in the back to open up to the deck, and this little side door leads into the greenhouse.
+The front has two large doors that swing open to drive a tractor in.
+French doors were added to the back to open to the deck, and the side door leads into the greenhouse.

 The original door that leads to the greenhouse swung open into the greenhouse, using precious space.
-Thanks to Delaney Hardware and their classic 1000 Series sliding barn door hardware, I was able to zhush up an old door and hang it so it wouldn’t take up precious space.
+Thanks to Delaney Hardware’s classic 1000 Series sliding barn door hardware, an old door turned into a barn door.
 A little moulding, a little paint, and this “new” old door even adds style to this otherwise plain wall.